 If the treatment is something you are willing to provide at home with a privately purchased machine, any required materials and electricity along with supplementary gear for providing treatment must be on hand and functional.

 If this sounds like quite these survival tightrope that you’ll be forced to walk, that’s because it is.
 Unfortunately, people with life threatening pre-existing conditions often fare very poorly in survival scenarios where medical infrastructure is badly disrupted.

 If you do plan on bugging out or you think it is possible you might need to get a person with disabilities to a hospital, then you need to have a vehicle at your disposal that will accommodate that person.
 If you don’t, then you will be staying put.

 Disclosure: This post has links to 3rd party websites, so I may get a commission if you buy through those links.
 Survival Sullivan is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure for more.

 Many people can manage to travel in a regular car or truck.
 Only people with extreme mobility issues might need a special van or bus with a wheelchair ramp.
 Have a plan to ensure you have your bases covered.

 It’s also important not to wait until the last minute to evacuate.
 It would be far better to move grandma to a safe location early on, such as a nice warm hotel room, than be stuck with her and the rest of the family in a lineup of traffic that isn’t moving when everyone else is trying to get out of Dodge.

-The best thing to do is make a plan (although, to be honest, any prepper should have a bugout plan and practice it).
+The best thing to do is make a plan (any prepper should have a bugout plan and practice it).
 You might have a plan in your head and think the bugout will take an hour, only to find it there are kinks in the plan and it takes you four hours.
 Consider all the scenarios:

 - Will you be able to bugout using a vehicle?